mouradgh/snowflake-dbt-airflow/README.md

 # snowflake-dbt-airflow
-An end§to§end ELT project using Snowflake/dbt/Airflow
+An end-to-end ELT project using Snowflake/dbt/Airflow